 Section 2.
 Special Committees, as deemed necessary, may be created by and appointed by the President.
 Since a Special Committee is created and appointed for a specific purpose, it automatically goes out of existence when its work is done and its final report is received.

 Section 3.
 The President shall be an ex-officio member of committees except the Nominating Committee.

 Article X: Parliamentary Authority

 Section 1.
-Robert’s Rules of Order Revised shall govern this Association in all cases to which they are applicable and which they are not in conflict with the bylaws of the Association.
+If there is disagreement on parliamentary procedures that are being utilized, Robert’s Rules of Order Revised shall govern this Association in all cases to which they are applicable and which they are not in conflict with the bylaws of the Association.